Chair of the Employment Sub Committee and the Dispute Sub Committee

 Fiona holds a BA (Hons) Degree in Fine Art and Art Theory.

 Annah joined the Co-op in 2018.
 She was elected to the Board in 2020.
-She chairs the Repairs, Maintenance, Health, and Safety Subcommittee.
-She is also a member of the Rent, Finance, Risk & Compliance, and Development Sub -Committees.
+She is the current Treasurerof the Coop.
+She held the position of the Deputy Treasurer from 2020 to 2023.
+Before being elected as Treasurer.
+She currently chairs the Rent, Finance, Risk, Internal Control and Compliance subcommittee and The Repairs, Maintenance, Health & Safety and Risk Subcommittee.
+She is also a member of the Dispute and Development Subcommittees.

-Furthermore, she contributed articles in Stronger, the ALARM (The Public Risk Management Association) Journal, and have written other relevant articles.
+She contributed articles in Stronger, the ALARM (The Public Risk Management Association) Journal and have written other relevant articles.
 She has over time acquired extensive Professional and Leadership experience in business and academics.

 She participated in the 2017/2018 Master Class on Risk Management in Banking and Finance for Professional Risk Managers, organised by City University, London.

 She attended the Introduction to Housing Management and Procurement & Development Management training for Mace Board members that was delivered by Landmark Consulting.
 Other professional courses attended include, Contract Management, and Project Management, delivered by the Chartered Institute of British Computer Society (BCS).
 And she is currently pursuing her doctorate degree.

 She is currently working as a Risk Advisor in a Housing Association and a Part-time Lecturer/Tutor in an International College where she teaches Business function/management, Introduction to Accounting, Understanding Management, Academic and professional practice, Introduction to Business Continuity, Introduction to Corporate governance, Introduction to Enterprise, Operational and Project Risk Management.